-Students must achieve an overall mark of at least 40% in order to pass this module.
+Students must achieve at least 40% in their final exam as well as an overall mark of at least 40% in order to pass this module.

 Resits : student who fail the module at the first-attempt are required to undertake a synoptic reassessment consisting of a 2 h 30 min examination.